jtbataille/README-Generator/README.md

 * [Contact Information](#contact-information)

 ## Installation
-As a user, you will need to instal the following packages: inquirer
+As a user, you will need to install the following packages: inquirer

 ## Usage
 To run, a user should clone this GitHub repository, open an integrated terminal--or a general terminal within the appropriate directory--, and enter the command